b-cho/galeforce/README.md

 >
 > ```javascript
 > /* Gets the Data Dragon URL associated with the Galeforce icon. */
-> const galeforceURL = galeforce.ddragon.item.art() // Fetch item icon art from Data Dragon
+> const galeforceURL = galeforce.lol.ddragon.item.art() // Fetch item icon art from Data Dragon
 >   .version('11.9.1') // See the .<property>() section for documentation.
 Sets the version to retrieve data from.
->   .assetId('6671') // See below for documentation.
+>   .assetId(6671) // See below for documentation.
 Get the icon for the Galeforce item.
 >   .URL(); // Get the encoded URL corresponding with the selected endpoint as a string.
 >
 > console.log(galeforceURL); // 'https://ddragon.leagueoflegends.com/cdn/11.9.1/img/item/6671.png'